GorgonzolaRex/wizardry-daphne-guide/docs/abyss-guides/4-isberg/requests.md

         - Talk to Vigo, accept the request, and go to Route 5.
         - Each blizzard zone has an area you can check to find the best spot to dry his fish.
         - The prompt generally shows up upon entering a blizzard zone and you will be given a brief description.
 The conditions are randomized on every run.
-Note that you asses a location, decline, and come back later.
+You can decline and re-accept any location.
         - Conditions:
             - "The air here feels dry to you"
             - "You can feel a brisk breeze, gusts rippling your clothing"
             - "There is a slight dampness in the air here"
         - The bondmate ending requires 1) an active blizzard zone and 2) a location with "The air here feels dry to you."
 The zones directly beneath the Harken and the Fountain work 100% of the time.
-The other locations have given inconsistent results or may be bugged.
+During testing the other locations have given inconsistent results or may be bugged.
         - Upon selecting a spot, you will be forced into 3 back-to-back fights.
 You may leave at any time, but your reward will be impacted.
-    - If you are having difficulty fighting the enemies while frozen you can reverse the blizzard zone before confirming the location.
+        - If you cannot complete the fights while frozen, then you can reverse the blizzard zone before confirming the location.
 This does lock you out of the bondmate ending.
-        - Once all 3 battles are completed, you are teleported back to the tavern with the request completed.
-You will obtain some gold and an Ice-Wind Trout.
+        - Once all 3 battles are completed, you will be teleported back to the Tavern to watch a brief cutscene and receive your reward.

             ??? warning "Normal Rewards"